Atrial Fibrillation Ablation

 Ablation is an option to treat atrial fibrillation (AFib).
 We may use this procedure if other treatments aren’t enough to improve your symptoms.

-The doctors in our Electrophysiology Program are national leaders in the use of cryoablation, or cold therapy, for treating atrial fibrillation.
+The doctors in our Electrophysiology program are national leaders in the use of cryoablation, or cold therapy, for treating atrial fibrillation.
 This option can be less painful for patients and is less likely to affect healthy heart tissue.
 Our expertise with arrhythmia management allows us to treat even the most challenging cases that may not have responded to other approaches.

-What atrial fibrillation ablation options are available?
+What are the available atrial fibrillation ablation options?

 Conditions